An increasing problem in the modern age.

 - High Protein/(good) Fats diet

 Explaining the physiology of TT stimulation, production/secretion and control is beyond the scope and intention of this article.
 I would instead refer the interested reader to an excellent text by Dr. Peter Baratosy – ‘You and Your Hormones’ (Baratosy: 2010).
 Suffice to say how and where TT is stimulated and produced in females and males varies between genders.

 In females – about 50% of TT is produced by the ovaries and 50% by the Adrenal glands.
 Unlike male TT production, adrenal androgens in females are not regulated by Follicle Stimulating Hormone (FSH) or Luteinizing Hormone (LH).
 FSH and LH stimulate ovarian TT production – but most is aromatised back to Oestrogen (4).

 Hyperinsulinaemia disorders the negative feedback loop to the brain which monitors TT and Oestrogen blood levels, disrupting FSH (and LH) activity.
 FSH is stimulated for increased ovarian TT production in response to (perceived) low Oestrogen levels – but aromatase activity is suppressed, and TT levels continue to rise – and negative feedback response-aromatase ‘failure’ disordering continues (Baratosy: 2010).

-Scalp hair loss – commonly with an accompanying androgenic follicle miniaturisation and (sometimes) an increased facial/body hair and a coarsening of the skin’s pores in the facial T-zone results when TT cannot be aromatised back to Oestrogen and up-converts to Dihydrotestosterone (DHT).
+Scalp hair loss – commonly with an accompanying androgenic follicle miniaturisation and (sometimes) increased facial/body hair and a coarsening of the skin’s pores in the facial T-zone results when TT cannot be aromatised back to Oestrogen and up-converts to Dihydro-testosterone (DHT).
 DHT is the biologically-active metabolite of TT – and three times more potent.
 DHT is formed in the hair follicles, adrenal and male reproductive glands; the important factor for causation here is the TT-DHT ratio – more than total or ‘free’ Testosterone per se (Chan: 2011).

 Whilst not without their potential problems, TT and DHT are essential for developing sex-specific characteristics throughout a male’s life.
 It’s preferable for males to minimise aromatase activity and retain TT (Journal of Clinical Endocrinology Metab: 2002) – but elevated levels of these androgens in a female body comes with detrimental consequences.